Find a Community

 5. Move into a senior living community

-Nearly one-third of all seniors live by themselves, according to the U.S. Census Bureau.
-It’s only natural that it leads to feelings of loneliness, especially those who have lost their spouse.
+It’s only natural that living alone can lead to feelings of loneliness, especially if you have lost a spouse.
 The desire to maintain independence and remain at home as you age is common amongst older adults, but isolation can be a dangerous side effect.

 That’s where senior living communities come in.
-Life in a senior living community not only promotes health and wellness, but also encourages socialization for seniors.
-From the stress-free lifestyle that leaves more time to pursue your passions to the wide variety of activities offered, opportunities to know your neighbors, get involved and stay active are abundant.
+Life in a senior living community not only promotes your health and wellness, but also encourages socialization.
+With a lifestyle that provides you with more choices and more comfort, you have more time to pursue your passions.
+Senior living communities give you opportunities to know your neighbors, get involved, and stay active.

 The Five Star Difference: Goodbye senior loneliness, hello life